fybrik/fybrik/site/docs/reference/crds.md

 Selector enables to connect the resource to the application Application labels should match the labels in the selector.
-For some flows the selector may not be used.

 <table>
     <thead>